 We have a variety of floor plans.
 The smallest standard floor plan is the C6.3 at 958 square feet with one bedroom and one bath.

 The largest floor plan is the RK1.1 at 3,100 square feet with an additional 1,435 square feet of decking.
 However, we can and have build a custom 4,700 SF version of the RK1.

 No. LivingHomes are permanent structures.
 The modules are only moved once, from the factory to your site.
 Unlike mobile homes, which are permitted by the Department of Housing and Urban Development (HUD), modular homes must conform to local building codes.
 In California, modular homes are treated the same as site-built homes and they cannot be excluded from financing or any communities (note that communities may have certain design requirements for all homes).

 No. The roof is pitched to provide appropriate drainage.
-The roof is engineered to withstand 100 pounds of pressure per square foot.

 LivingHomes are built to comply with, or exceed, all the same standards that apply to site-built buildings.
-Steel is one of the strongest building materials and tends to perform well in earthquakes and hurricanes.

 Snow loads are determined by local codes.
 LivingHomes can design and engineer homes for regions with larger snow load concerns.
 Design variations, including pitched roofs, will be considered.

 We do allow you to purchase the modules and handle all of the site work and permitting yourself, if you prefer.
 But we would insist, and need to inspect, that the home is installed and finished to our standards.
 If it weren't, it wouldn't be a LivingHome.

 We tend to be differentiated by three things: